Anna Fischer-Dückelmann: Life

 In the Bilz sanatorium in Oberloessnitz (today Radebeul) she acquired the practice as an assistant doctor to practice the medical profession.

-From 1897 to 1914, she ran a medical practice for gynaecology and paediatrics in the Villa Artushof in Oberloschwitz near Dresden and was the first, and for a long time the only, doctor who dealt with naturopathy.

-When the World War I broke out, she moved to Monte Verità near Ascona in the canton of Ticino, where, in 1913, she acquired an estate near the local naturopathic institution based on a voluntary association.
+From 1897 to 1914, she ran a medical practice for gynaecology and paediatrics in the Villa Artushof in Oberloschwitz near Dresden.
+When World War I broke out, she moved to Monte Verità near Ascona in the canton of Ticino.
+In 1913, she acquired an estate near the local naturopathic institution based on a voluntary association.
+Critics denounced her medical self-help and naturopathy as quackery.